Standard 2: Establish Fair, respectful, trustinf, supportive and constructive relationships with children and young people.

 Standard 30: Advance learning when working with small groups

-Standard 31: Advance learning when working with whole classes without the presence of the assigned teacher
+Standard 31: Advance learning when working with whole classess without the prescence of the assigned teacher.

-In this module you will consider how to:
+In this module you will condsider how to:

-Ensure you are accessing and evaluating emergency theory and practice to develop professionally and update your knowledge and practice including responding to advice and feedback.
+Ensure that you are accessing and evaluating emerging theory and practice to develop professionally and update your knowledge and practice including responding to advice and feedback

 Evidence that you know how to use ICT to support professional activities

-Standard 1: Have high expectations of children & young people with a commitment to helping them fulfil their potentials
+Standard 1: Have high expectations of children and young people with a commitment to helping them fulfil their potential

-Standard 3: Demonstrate the positive values, attitudes & behaviour they expect from children & young people
+Standard 3: Demonstrate the positive values, attitudes and behaviour they expect from children and young people.

-Standard 9: Know how to contribute to effective personalised provision by taking practical account of diversity
+Standard 9: Know how to contribute to effective persoanlised provision by taking practical account of diversity

-Standard 15: Know how to support learners in accessing the curriculum in accordance with the special educational needs (SEN) code of practice & legislation
+Standard 15: Know how to support learners in accessing the curriculum in accordance with SEN code of practice and disabilities legislation

-Standard 20: Plan how they will support the inclusion of the children & young people in the learning activities
+Standard 20: Plan how they will support the inclusion of the children and young people in the learning activities

 Standard 26: Use effective strategies to promote positive behaviour

-Standard 27: Recognise & respond appropriately to situations that challenge equality of opportunity
+Standard 27: Recognise and respond appropriately to situations that challenge equality and opportunity

 Students looking to enrol onto this course should meet the following criteria: